-My favorite way to enjoy onion rings is by dipping them in a tasty sauce (see dipping sauce ideas below) but there are so many other ways they can be enjoyed!
-Eat them on their own or serve them as a side dish or as a topping on burgers or sandwiches.
+My favorite way to enjoy onion rings is by dipping them in a tasty sauce (see dipping sauce ideas below), but there are so many other ways they can be enjoyed!
+Eat them on their own, serve them as a side dish, or as a topping on burgers or sandwiches.
 Chop them up and serve over your favorite salads or use instead of onion straws over green beans.

 Onion Ring Dipping Sauce Ideas

 - “Bloomin Onion” Sauce (Mayo + Creamy horseradish + Ketchup + Paprika)

 More Air Fryer Recipes

 Love air fryer recipes as much as we do?
 Here are some of our favorites:

 How to Make Air Fryer Onion Rings